uncss/grunt-uncss/README.md

 ## Preview

 Taking a Bootstrap project using >120KB of CSS down to 20KB.
 The trimming process does not yet generate 1:1 expected output, but it's close.

 ![](http://i.imgur.com/0QhdbOd.gif)

+Issues are largely to do with pseudo-selector support in the parser used.

 ## The problem